Homemade Calamine Lotion

 Most of these ingredients can be found at your local health food store, including the bentonite clay.

-Both clay and iron oxide can be found at any soapmaking supply store (iron oxide is typically used for tinting homemade cosmetics like blush and bronzer).
+Iron oxide and kaolin clay can be found at any soapmaking supply store (iron oxide is typically used for tinting homemade cosmetics like blush and bronzer).

 The zinc oxide I pick up for a dollar or two at my local compounding pharmacy – I just have to ask for it specifically.
 I’ve also seen it at soap and candle making supply stores.

-And calcium hydroxide can be found at Latin grocery stores under the name “cal” or “slaked lime.”
+And calcium hydroxide can be found at Latin grocery stores or at World Market / Cost Plus under the name “cal” or “slaked lime.”
+Two of my local grocery stores even carry it – one stocks it in the spice aisle and one stocks it with the ethnic foods.

 1. You were out of calamine but had all that other stuff?
 Impressive!
 Also, do you have a cost breakdown?
 Is there an advantage healthwise or $wise in making your own?
 Thanks!